CentroEPiaggio/NaturalIntelligence/NI_simulations/README.md

 - *second_goat_gazebo* →
 ROS package with folders and files useful to spawn the second goat_robot model in a Gazebo world

-- *goat_plugin* →
+##### goat_plugin

-Same plugin fully explained [here](https://github.com/NMMI/ROS-Gazebo-plugin-qbmove)
+Plugin used to implement searial elastic actuator in each model; it is fully explained [here](https://github.com/NMMI/ROS-Gazebo-plugin-qbmove)

 - *sea_plugin* → ROS package to integrate a Serial Elastic Actuator for each joint
 - *plugin_manager* → ROS package to easly manage joint control

 ## Getting Started